 I had planned, at some point, to do a session on introduction to botanical painting for society members, following an interest I had in that genre a few years ago, so I thought it might be a good opportunity to see what I could do with the technology we have got available at home and with help from my other half who has more technical know-how than me.

-Discussing this with my husband Dave (we all need a Dave!) who has more mega-bytes in his brain than me, he talked me through how I could film with the cameras that we have and got me set up with tripods, exploring the different positions I could record in my studio considering the light, my fixed workbench etc. This caused some of the frustration because of the limitations of my room but eventually we came up with configurations that we could make work.
+Discussing this with my husband Dave, he talked me through how I could film with the cameras that we have and got me set up with tripods, exploring the different positions I could record in my studio considering the light, my fixed workbench etc. This caused some of the frustration because of the limitations of my room but eventually we came up with configurations that we could make work.

 I used mainly a Canon SLR but also did some filming on my Samsung S9 phone.
 The main things to remember were to film in landscape rather than portrait orientation, to use a tripod or stand where possible and to consider lighting.
 Some positions of the camera / desk configuration proved easy to manage, but the over the desk position was tricky at times.
 Once I had the camera set up it was difficult to access the back of the camera to check progress without moving the camera and the set up significantly.
 This resulted at one point with a lengthy filming of painting my subject being slightly out of focus.
 I had used markers to establish focus and set the camera on manual focus so that it wouldn’t alter, but still the work on the paper wasn’t in focus after all.
 In the end I had to redo the whole painting again!
 Actually, I can’t tell you how many times I had to redo things, but each time was strengthening the learning as new points became evident.
 So after swearing, tutting, sighing and dashing off for a chocolate hit, I had to concede that it was a great learning process on a very steep learning curve!